Thomas-X/Thomas-X/README.md

 I'm a passionate developer who enjoys a challenge, so read more if you're interested about me at https://thomaszwarts.dev

 - ⭐ my favorite project so far has been Fitworld, check my [gitlab](https://gitlab.com/fitworld/fitworld-be) for that.
-- 💜 I put the most love in Channelbot-3
+- 💜 of my pet projects, I put the most love in Channelbot-3, but Sendai has been getting more attention lately
 - 🕸 fascination for anything web
 - 📃 below you can find some of my current favorite projects I've worked on during my spare time